-“The most important thing when teaching Native American Studies is to remember Native Americans are still here and face modern challenges with the rest of us,” explains Reggie Cadotte, a Native American Studies and Ojibwe Language instructor in the Bayfield School District.
+“The most important thing when teaching Native American Studies is to remember Native Americans are still here and face modern challenges with the rest of us,” explains Reggie Cadotte, a former Native American Studies and Ojibwe Language instructor in the Bayfield School District.

-Cadotte, a member of the Lac Courte Oreilles Band of Lake Superior Chippewa, works with the district’s PK-12 educators to assist them with infusing American Indian culture into their everyday teaching.
+Cadotte, a member of the Lac Courte Oreilles Band of Lake Superior Chippewa, worked with the district’s PK-12 educators to assist them with infusing American Indian culture into their everyday teaching.
 When doing so, he strongly advises teachers to connect historical context about Wisconsin’s First Nations with modern life today.

 “Some people still think we live in wigwams and tipis,” he says.
 “No; we go to school and live in houses, like other Wisconsinites.”